6.4. Metrics for assessment of water management technologies

 Here is another example of comparative LCA (in the form of a slide presentation), which is related to three wastewater treatment strategies.
 This reading is optional, but also provides you with a good illustration of the approach.

 Lyons, E et al., Life Cycle Assessment of Three Water Scenarios: Importation, Reclamation, and Desalination (Arizona State University)

 Check Your Understanding

-What are the main four stages of technology lifecycle that are typically considered in LCA?
+Do you remember the main four stages of the technology lifecycle that are typically considered in LCA?

 Click for answer.

 1. Extraction of raw materials 2.
 Manufacturing 3.
 Operation / maintenance 4.
 Waste management / disposal